-Students who have difficulties in language comprehension tend to avoid collaboration with students from other lingual and social groups (Mena and Rogers 2017).
-Content and language are not separatable, since content is derived from language.
-We should teach content through the additional language (foreign or second).
-Thus teaching the subject is intertwined with language.
-This allows students achieving the appropriate level of academic performance, while improving students’ proficiency in the subject based on their mother tongue and the target language.
-It also may increase students' motivation towards the subject they learn.
-Designing the teaching process based on this approach affords developing subjects' intercultural understanding and it also prepares students for the globalized world.
-Moreover, thinking skills, lingual skills and social skills are being developed while implementing this design (Brucker-Kley, Oberle & Keller, 2021; Rubin & Jernudd, 2019).
-This approach can further develop the students' identity and it is constantly being shaped during the learning process.
+Students who have difficulties with language comprehension tend to avoid collaboration with students from other linguistic and social groups (Mena and Rogers 2017).
+Since content is derived from language, the two are inseparable.
+Content should be taught using a foreign or second language.
+Thus, teaching the subject is intertwined with language.
+This would allow students to achieve the appropriate level of academic performance while improving their proficiency in the subject based on their mother tongue and the target language.
+It might also increase student motivation and encourage a positive disposition towards the discipline.
+Designing the teaching process based on this approach would develop students’ intercultural understanding and prepare them for the globalised world.
+Moreover, critical thinking skills, linguistic skills and social skills would be developed in the process of implementing this design (Brucker-Kley, Oberle & Keller 2021; Rubin & Jernudd 2019).
+This approach can further develop student identity as it is shaped by the learning process.

-5. Multi Religious
+5. Multiple religions

-Nowadays, the expanding of higher education includes different students from various religions, such as Islam, Christianity, Hinduism, Buddhism.
-There are of course atheists and agnostics.
-The secular students are not the prototype of the campus who represent the typical student.
-However, as we know, there are different forms of one religion, because religion is not monolithic.
-For example, in Christianity there is the form of Protestantism and the form of Catholicism, and those forms are different in their tradition.
-Therefore, the dilemma is whether we present in campus the set of symbols, systems and practices of one's religion and one's forms of this religion.
-Should Academia encourage students to keep their religion in “identity lockbox” or should it be exposed to all?
-Should religion be marginalized in Academia or not?

-Existing research find that students’ religious beliefs tend to become more liberal and less orthodox, i.e., the higher education experience reduces religious orthodoxy and promotes individualistic beliefs, and thus serves as “faith-killer”.
-Many scholars have studied how higher education affects students’ religion and beliefs.
-College experience reduces religious orthodoxy and promotes individualistic beliefs.
-On the one hand studies find that higher education has a significant liberalizing effect, and on the other hand studies that argue that its impact is minimal, limited, or even protective, i.e. slightly conservative and does not necessarily lead to decreased religious participation or commitment.
-More longitudinal studies of the religious commitments of young adults are needed (Mayrl & Uecker, 2011; Regnerus & Uecker, 2006; Schwadel, 2016).
+Research has indicated that students’ religious beliefs tend to become more liberal and less orthodox over the course of their studies (REFERENCE).
+Higher education has been found to weaken religious orthodoxy and promote individualistic beliefs and has thus been described as a ‘faith-killer’ (REFERENCE).
+Many scholars have studied how higher education affects students’ religious beliefs, but the results are contradictory.
+Some studies have found that higher education has a significant liberalising effect, while others argue that its impact is minimal, limited, or that religious belief is preserved.
+More longitudinal studies of the religious commitments of young adults in tertiary education are needed (Mayrl & Uecker 2011; Regnerus & Uecker 2006; Schwadel 2016).
+It is also important to note that significant differences are likely to exist between students of different ages and those at the undergraduate or postgraduate level in terms of their experiences vis-à-vis religious identity on campus.